ngzhili/Two-Wheel-Robot-DeepRL/README.md

-# ME5406 Project 2: Learning to Balance a Two-Wheel Robot (TWR)
+Learning to Balance a Two-Wheel Robot (TWR) using Deep Reinforcement Learning

 The objective of this project is to train a Two-Wheel Robot (TWR) to balance and move to a destination using Deep Reinforcement Learning.